 Not all content is created equal.
 And not every potential consumer touch-point warrants the presence of your brand.

-The buyer’s journey is almost always a process of discovery, investigation, ingestion, peer-to-peer consultation, more investigation, purchase consideration, then final decision and purchase of the winning brand.
+The buyer’s journey is almost always a process of discovery, investigation, ingestion, peer-to-peer consultation, more investigation, purchase consideration, then the purchase of the winning brand.
 It’s not a linear journey.

 Consumers need downtime.
 They need free space to think, confer with friends and thoughtful consideration of their options.
 They need ad free, clutter-free space.
 They need respect.

-Robotic ad buying and over-zealous social media content stuffing can destroy brand perception.
+Robotic ad buying and over-zealous social media content stuffing can destroy brand engagement.

 Too much, is well… too much.
 And enough is enough.
 Brands that lack insight and deep strategy default to polluting their own channels; paid, owned and earned.

-Telling this story in the most meaningful and relevant and respectful way is the ultimate expression of your brand.
+Telling this story in the most meaningful, relevant and respectful way is the ultimate expression of your brand.

 In 1991 my friend and great talent Ira Yoffe, then VP Creative Director at Parade Magazine, invited me to participate in the Eddie Adams Workshop.
 In 2017 The Eddie Adams Workshop celebrated 30 years of its unique program for photojournalists.
 This is an intense, four-day gathering of top photography professionals, along with 100 carefully selected students.
 The workshop is tuition-free, and the students are chosen based on the merit of their portfolios.
 Nikon has been the workshop’s major sponsor since its inception.
 I’ve been shooting with Nikon Cameras and lenses most of my life.
 There is an extraordinary relationship between Nikon and The Eddie Adams Workshop, so I try to support Nikon when I can.
 I still use many of my original Nikon manual focus lenses for both still and video work, even on other cameras.
-It’s time-proven quality and in the moment, reliability is key.
+In the moment of truth, reliability is key.

 It is the same for brands; make the brand and promote the brand.
 Photojournalists make great hires to help execute social media campaigns.
 Social media is a ready-made channel for photojournalists.
 When aligned to your brand story and the goals you would like to achieve, the skills of a photojournalist are hard to beat.
-One result: the work will come from a more authentic, investigative place as opposed to some very prescribed idea of your brand.
-Social media immediacy and authenticity is lost when content becomes an entirely mechanical unfolding of the campaign.
-To me, social media is most successful when it balances the organic with the highly orchestrated.
+The work will come from a more authentic, investigative place as opposed to a very prescribed idea of your brand.
+The immediacy and authenticity of social media is lost when execution becomes entirely mechanical.

 When considering how to hire for successful social media, think outside the traditional agency box.

 Blockchain could save the media environment for brands.
-There has been a fair amount written about how blockchain might result in greater transparency in media buying and tracking; if it all works as conceived, it will also be a boon for content creators enabling direct engagement with audiences and direct payment too.
-This advancement has the potential to put more leverage back on the side of creators like musicians, film makers, photographers, writers and journalists too.
+There has been much written about how blockchain might result in greater transparency in media buying and tracking.
+If it all works as conceived, it will also be a boon for content creators, enabling direct engagement with audiences and direct payment too.
+This has the potential to put more leverage back on the side of creators like musicians, film makers, photographers, writers and journalists too.
 The early interest in NFT’s point to success.
 Time will tell.

 Can they be that ignorant of their own business model?
 Of course not.
 They just assume the rest of us will keep buying the aw-shucks act.